-REVERSE MORTGAGES STRATEGIES & USES • Refinancing an existing mortgage - Must be able to refinance in full • Soon much higher upfront cost compared to Saver? - Reduces portfolio withdrawals for mortgage payments • Minimizes illiquid transition from portfolio to home equity - Allows capture of growth/borrowing spread • If goal is to capture spread, why use a self-liquidating loan!?
+- Refinancing an existing mortgage - Must be able to refinance in full - Watch out for cost if more than 60% of Net Principal Limit! - Reduces portfolio withdrawals for mortgage payments - · Minimizes illiquid transition from portfolio to home equity - Allows capture of growth/borrowing spread - If goal is to capture spread, why use a self-liquidating loan!?